 If an appeal for a student on Financial Aid Denial/Suspension status is approved, the student will be placed on Financial Aid Probation for one semester and may continue to receive federal student aid for one semester.
 If at the conclusion of the Financial Aid Probation semester, Satisfactory Academic Progress standards are not met, as outlined below or according to the student's academic plan, the student will be placed on Financial Aid Denial/Suspension and become ineligible for Federal Student Aid.

 Students should be prepared to seek other funding options if the appeal is not approved.
 Students may regain federal aid eligibility by completing the requirements list under Regaining Financial Aid eligibility.

-Appeals must be submitted by the due dates listed on the appeal form.
-Late appeals will not be processed.
 If for any reason the OSFA fails to provide an intended notification, this does not relieve the student from the obligation of continuing to maintain satisfactory academic progress or from any other requirements of the financial aid program.